TasteTaste/recipes/redsauce.md

 add 2 tsp (teaspoon!) fish sauce, 1 tsp soy sauce, 1 tsp worchestershire sauce, parsley and basil from above, salt and pepper to taste, additional olive oil to taste

+31 dec 2017: made w/2 cups unsalted chicken stock, oven started at 275, put in oven at 10:20 am

 return to oven for 10-15 minutes

 Complete!